 We know that Schmitt worked on this piece beginning in the early 1950s, although sources vary on the exact years of its composition.
 Yves Hucher cites the year 1951 in his 1953 biography of the composer, but then augments this information in his 1960 book about Schmitt’s catalogue of music to indicate 1955 as the year of publication.
 And indeed, “April 1955” is shown on the score as published by Durand.

-[To further confuse matters, the CD booklet for the Prague Wind Quintet’s 2000 recording of Chants alizés lists the composition’s years of creation as 1952-57 — none of which matches the other documentation.]
+[To confuse matters further, the CD booklet for the Prague Wind Quintet’s 2000 recording of Chants alizés lists the composition’s years of creation as 1952-57 — none of which matches the other documentation.]

 One thing we do know is that the piece was composed for the wind quintet of the Orchestre National de l’RTF, whose names are listed on the score: